 WHAT LEVEL OF WALKING/FITNESS WILL THERE BE?

-"This particular tour date is for those with a higher level of physical fitness", then you need to have above average stamina at the time you sign on to that tour as stated just below:
+You need to have above average stamina at the time you sign on to that tour as stated below:

-B) Your knees, hips, feet, lungs, heart or any other body part vital to walking should be in good condition without recent problems or surgeries.
+B) Your knees, hips, feet, lungs, heart or any other body part vital to walking or pony trekking should be in good condition without recent problems or surgeries.

 Footwear For All Tours: You will need walking boots or shoes with ankle support for some days.
 All walks are guided.
 Back to top

-WILL I BE AUTOMATICALLY PAIRED UP (AS A SINGLE TRAVLER)?
+WILL I BE AUTOMATICALLY PAIRED UP (AS A SINGLE TRAVELER)?

 For accommodation, you will have your own room (see 3rd question).
 Usually within our small groups (up to 14 people) there is a natural camaraderie that happens.
 I do help this along and I remain aware of any single travelers and do my utmost to make everyone feel part of the group.
 But it is a two way path and each traveler, single or in couples, needs to meet us part way!
 Scot and I are part of the group too!
 So we socialize with everyone.
 Back to top